All Episodes

 He's like, come on, dude, just open up.

-It's cool here, you know.
+It's cool here.

-I was like, dude, I don't like you.
+I'm just like, dude, I don't like you.

-Like I straight up like looked at him like, Elon, I don't like you.
+Like I straight up, like, looked at him like, Elon, I don't like you.

 I hate you.